chelovechishko/HiCursorWords/README.md

 To investigate highlight group name, the next variable may help you.

 	g:HiCursorWords_debugEchoHiName = 0

 If not 0, echoes the highlight group name under the cursor.

-## Installation details ##
+## Installation details

 Just put this file into the **plugin** directory.

+Or clone it into your bundle-path and use with pathogen.

+    git clone https://github.com/pboettch/vim-highlight-cursor-words.git ~/.vimrc/bundle/vim-highlight-cursor-words

+or a submodule

+    cd ~/vim.rc
+    git submodule add https://github.com/pboettch/vim-highlight-cursor-words.git bundle/vim-highlight-cursor-words

 ----------